Learn the fundamentals of Essbase and distributed OLAP.

 Identify business and user requirements, including security.

 Identify source data and determine the scope of the Essbase database.

-Choose whether to leave lowest-level member data in a relational database and access with Hybrid Analysis, or to load all data.
+Choose whether to leave data in a relational database and access the data with XOLAP, or to load all data.

 Define standard dimensions and designate sparse and dense storage.